ebarattini/oecd_validation_code/README.md

 Internal codes contain more complex codes designed to run faster and compare country data.
 External codes are intended to be kept more simple, so that countries easily understand them.

+### 04-18
+- all functions outsourced to separate folder to make the main script shorter and cleaner
+- validation checks separated from calculate rates chunk
+- visualisation includes both bar and line graphs, as well as confidence intervals
+- dropdown menu to select indicators/sex/reference area

+### 04-25
+- new R code to handle change in column names (now REF_AREA, TIME_PERIOD, AGE, SEX, OBS_VALUE, MEASURE, UNIT)
+- new load_csv.R function to handle csvs where the data is inputted in a single column
+- additional validate_format.R function to check that new column names are respected (Validation Check 1)

 ### 05-06
+- new R code to handle modified data to comply with SDMX standards (concerns TIME, AGE values)
-- new SDMX format in the R codes
+- detailed comments in each function to explain parts of the code
+- README file rewrote and restructured
 - data validation check 1 checks that SDMX is complied with
 - in data folder: example data csv which complies with the format and should run without errors.
-- General: R codes now run with all indicators.
+- General: R codes now run with all indicators

 ### 16-06-internal
 - new data visualisation for cross country comparison